saras-daton/BingAds/README.md

 #### Typical challanges with raw data are:
 - Array/Nested Array columns which makes queries for Data Analytics complex
-- Data duplication due to look back period while fetching report data from Amazon Seller Partner
+- Data duplication due to look back period while fetching report data from Bing Ads
 - Seperate tables at marketplaces/Store, brand, account level for same kind of report/data feeds

 By doing Data Unification the above challenges can be overcomed and simplifies Data Analytics.